edgardomortiz/Captus/docs/content/assembly/align/options.md

 This argument is optional, the default is **gappy**.
 ___
 ### **`--clipkit_gaps`**
-Gappynes threshold per position.
+Gappyness threshold per position.
 Accepted values between 0 and 1.
 This argument is ignored when using the `kpi` and `kpic` algorithms or intermediate steps that use `smart-gap`.

 This argument is optional, the default is **0.9**.
 ___